M-T3K/M88K/README.md

 ## Extension Settings

-This extension contributes the following settings:

-* `extension.m88k.textTools`: command that opens a QuickPick menu to perform several of the functions.
+This extension creates the setting `extension.m88k.textTools`, which opens a QuickPick menu to perform several of the text modification functions.
+It is planned to eventually have a full menu system where one can access different parts of the extension.
+You will not have to go through the main menu every time.
+Each of these sub-menus can be bound to a specific keybind.

 ## Known Issues